zuhrahmohammed/SimilarityDemo/README.md

 ---

-This demo was used in a presentation on ontology-enhanced fake news detection during disasters.
+This demo was used in our final presentation on ontology-enhanced fake news detection during disasters.
 For more context, see the paper or presentation slides.

 ---